Dnyanesh-NITW/pizza-sales-analysis-using-sql/README.md

 4. Normalization: The normalization process aims to organize the dataset into multiple tables, minimize redundancy, and establish relationships between entities.
 Dataset is divided into three tables. pizza table, orders table, OrdersPizza table

-2. SQL Queries: We utilized SQL queries to extract relevant information from the dataset.
+2. SQL Queries: I have utilized SQL queries to extract relevant information from the dataset.
 This involved querying the database to obtain insights into customer preferences, revenue generation, and order patterns.

-3. Statistical Analysis: We applied various statistical techniques to uncover patterns and trends in the data.
+3. Statistical Analysis: I have applied various statistical techniques to uncover patterns and trends in the data.
 This included calculating summary statistics, identifying peak order times, and examining seasonal variations in sales.

 ## Insights